GalMod tutorial

 • Linear star formation rate.
 The stellar age is randomly sampled from a linear SFR profile of the type \(\frac{t - t_\min }t_\max - t_\min = \frac{\psi \left( t \right) - \psi \left( {t_\min } \right)}{\psi \left( {t_\max} \right) - \psi \left( {t_\min } \right)}\) between \(t_\min \) and \(t_\max\).
 In the case of \(\psi \left( t_\max \right) = \psi \left( t_\min \right)\) GalMod will switch to the \(\psi = {\rm{const}}{\rm{.}}\) case treated above.

 • Rosin-Rammler.
-This SFR is taken from Chiosi et al. (1981) with the aim to offer a more realistic SFR profile over a broad temporal range between \(t_\min \) and \(t_\max\).
+This SFR is taken from Chiosi et al. (1981) with the aim of offering a more realistic SFR profile over a broad temporal range between \(t_\min \) and \(t_\max\).
 The profile is bi-parametric \(\psi \left( t \right) = {\rm{const}}{\rm{.}} \times {t^\zeta }{e^{ - \frac{t}{h_\tau }}}\) with both \(\zeta \) and \({h_\tau }\) strictly positive.
 Note how the profile uses a look-back time where \(t \to t_\max - t\).
-Depending on the galaxy the user needs to model the input accordingly.
+Depending on the galaxy, the user needs to set the input accordingly.

 • Metallicity range.
 The stellar metallicity is a free parameter sampled uniformly between \({Z_\min }\) and \({Z_\max}\).
 An age-metallicity relation on a single stellar population (CSP) is not implemented but can be obtained by implementing sequential metallicity ranges over the five CSPs.

 The thin disk CSP-I, green background section is modeled as a spiral arm CSP and smoothly connects with the bar structure.
 The code will return information on whether the Galaxy component happens to have stars or is empty (e.g., this can occur if the input number of stars is too low and the density is low).
 The code will output the number of stars of each CSP.
 All the CSPs are always considered in the potential computation even if their result is empty based on the input number of stars.
 For example, when inputting 1000 stars in the anticenter direction, the bulge mass distribution is considered in the total potential even though probably zero bulge stars will ultimately be produced.
 Note that the dark matter component automatically accounts for the hot coronal gas in the outermost layer of the MW (\(R > 40kpc\)).
 For the specific case of M31 simulations, or any other spiral or S0 galaxy, the user is supposed to set the parameters of interest manually.
-GalMod will then provide kinematics and photometry accordingly to the input and return feedback information on the resulting galaxy potential, i.e., rotation curve, total mass, Oort constants, and so forth at the location of normalization for the density and velocity profiles (the site of a virtual-Sun on M31).
+GalMod will then provide kinematics and photometry according to the input and return feedback information on the resulting galaxy potential, i.e., rotation curve, total mass, Oort constants, and so forth at the normalization location for the density and velocity profiles (the location of a virtual Sun on M31).

 Extinction model